cgwire/kitsu/docs/short/README.md

 ## Add more tasks after creating the shots
-If you realize after creating the shots that task are missing, you can still add them.
+If you realize after creating the shots that the task is missing, you can still add them.

-First be sure that the missing task type is added in the setting page under the task type tab.
+First, ensure the missing task type is added to the settings page under the task type tab.

-Then go back to the shot page and click on + Add tasks
+Then go back to the shot page and click on + Add tasks.

 ### Update your shots

-At any point you can update your shots, change their name, sequence, modify their description and any custom information you added to the global page.
+You can update your shots at any point, change their names and sequences, modify their descriptions, and add any custom information you added to the global page.

 You can edit shots by going to the shot page, hovering over the shot you want to modify, and then clicking on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of the line.

 ![Edit an asset](../img/getting-started/asset_edit01.png)

-To extend the description on the main shot page, click on the first words (2), and a pop-up opens with the full description.
+To extend the description on the main shot page, click on the first words (2), and a pop-up with the full description will open.

-::: details Update Shots Information with CSV Import You can use the **CSV Import** to update your data as the **NB Frames**, **Frame IN**, **Frame Out** or any custom **Metadata column**.
+::: details Update Shots Information with CSV Import You can use the **CSV Import** to update your data as the **NB Frames**, **Frame IN**, **Frame Out**, or any custom **Metadata column**.

-You can update the **Assignation**, the **Status** of tasks and add a **Comment**.
+You can update the **Assignation**the **Status** of tasks and add a **Comment**.

-Open your spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data, and copy them.

 ![Import copy data](../img/getting-started/import_copypas_shot.png)

-Then, go back to the shot page on Kitsu, and click on the **Import** icon
+Then, go back to the shot page on Kitsu and click on the **Import** icon
 ![Import Icon](../img/getting-started/import.png).

-A pop-up window **Import data from a CSV** opens, click on the **Paste a CSV data** tab.
+A pop-up window **Import data from a CSV** opens; click on the **Paste a CSV data** tab.

 ![Import data copy paste tab](../img/getting-started/import_pastcsvdata_shot.png)

 You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_shot.png)

-You need to switch on the **Option: Update existing data**. the updated shots will be in blue
+You need to switch on the **Option: Update existing data**.
+The updated shots will be in blue.

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/update_preview_data_shot.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

-Now, you have all your shots imported into Kitsu, and the task created according to your **Settings**.
+All your shots are imported into Kitsu, and the task is created according to your **Settings**.

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)
 :::

-## Add the number of Frame and frameranges to the shots
+## Add the number of Frames and Frame ranges to the shots

 At this stage of the production, the animatic should be done.
-This means you have the length (**number of frames**, **frame range In**, and **frame range Out**) for each shot.
+This means you have the length (**number of frames**, **Frame range In**, and **Frame range Out**) for each shot.
 You can add this information to the spreadsheet.
 This way, you are sure that all the frames are calculated and none are missing or over-computed.

 ::: warning
 If you have created your shots and sequence by hand, the **Frame** column will be hidden.
-You need to edit at least one shot and fill the number of frame to display the **Frame** columnn.
+You must edit at least one shot and fill in the number of frames to display the **Frame** column.
-If you have created your shots and import the number of frames with a csv/spreadsheet, the column will be displayed.
+The column will be displayed if you have created your shots and imported the number of frames with a CSV/spreadsheet.
 :::